Protecting natural habitats

 Reptiles & Frogs

-Manly Dam is home to 11 species of frog, and 43 species of reptiles.
+Manly Dam is home to 11 species of frogs, and 43 species of reptiles.

 Fish & Aquatic Fauna

-Manly Dam supports a rich diversity of aquatic species including the Climbing Galaxias.
+Manly Dam supports over 22 aquatic species including the Climbing Galaxias.

 Fabulous Fungi